sushranthhebbar/LeetCodeInterviewScraperAgent/README.md

 ## 🚀 Features

 *   **Targeted Scraping**: Scrape posts by Company (e.g., "Google", "Amazon") and Time Range (e.g., "Last Month").
-*   **LLM-Powered Analysis**: Uses **Ollama** (or compatible LLMs) to intelligently parse posts, verify they are actual interview experiences/questions, and filter out spam or irrelevant "Status Update" posts.
+*   **LLM-Powered Analysis**: Uses **Ollama** to intelligently parse posts, verify they are actual interview experiences/questions, and filter out spam or irrelevant "Status Update" posts.
 *   **Smart Deduplication**: Automatically skips posts that have already been scraped.
 *   **Modern UI**: Clean React-based interface to control the scraper and view results.